-Speaking of privacy: our CEO David Darmanin recently (Nov 2017) published an article that discusses our commitment to privacy; we also committed to achieve compliance with GDPR before the regulation goes into effect in May 2018.
+Speaking of privacy: in November 2019, our CEO David Darmanin published an article that discusses our commitment to privacy; we also committed to achieving compliance with GDPR before the regulation went into effect in May 2018.

 All the tools available in Hotjar are currently organised under two categories: